dobromirmontauk/open-leadership-management-cookbook/README.md

 1. ~~Leadership/Management explanation — this will be controversial.~~
 1. ~~Finish the compensation sections so they are fully readable end-to-end.~~
 1. Expectations (scorecards / ladders / etc)
+1. Clean up performance review examples, and add all of my historical ones.
 1. Lessons learned from Doxel (for WT)
 1. Execution recipes
     1. Red/Yellow/Green tracking